BrunoMoreira99/P3D-TP/README.md

 This project was developed as part of the **3D Programming** course of the **Bachelor in Digital Game Development Engineering** of the **Polytechnic Institute of Cávado and Ave (IPCA)**.

+The goal was to use OpenGL to render a 3D scene of a billiard game, implementing features such as:
+- Loading meshes and materials from OBJ and MTL files.
+- Toggleable lighting from multiple light sources.
+- A minimap of the scene.
+- Some kind of animation - for this project, a physics system was implemented to achieve this.
+- Manipulating the orientation of the scene through mouse input.
+  - Note: Manipulating the scene instead of the camera was a specific requirement for this project.

 ### Roose
 - Requires at least OpenGL version 4.5.
 - Uses DSA (Direct State Access) functions whenever possible.